 "Christian Ethics and Living Wages: The Case of Wal-Mart," by Marjie Harmon '10, and "Forgiveness, Reconciliation and Justice: Reformed Theological Ethics in South Africa and the U.S.," by Hannah Lyon '10, highlight the Ethics Forums hosted by the Vann Center.
 Podcasts available.
 "On Balance" blog topics address consumer responsibility and the moral status of human embryos.

-The Vann Center hosts an Ethics Forum on "The Ethics of Gossip," led by Dr. Maria Fackler and her students.
-The Center launches a new interactive blog, "On Balance," with a question of selective conscientious objection: Should soldiers be able to choose their wars?
-Dr. Perry chairs a panel discussion on the moral and legal status of noncombatants for an International Society of Military Ethics conference in San Diego, and begins teaching a course on Business Ethics and Consumer Responsibility at Davidson.
+The Vann Center hosts an Ethics Forum on "The Ethics of Gossip," led by Professor Maria Fackler and her students.
+The center launches a new interactive blog, "On Balance," with a question of selective conscientious objection: Should soldiers be able to choose their wars?
+Perry chairs a panel discussion on the moral and legal status of noncombatants for an International Society of Military Ethics conference in San Diego, and begins teaching a course on Business Ethics and Consumer Responsibility at Davidson.

-Dr. Perry serves on a panel with Capt.
+Dave Perry serves on a panel with Capt.
 Scott Prince '76 in a forum on "The Torture Debate" (hear the podcast).
-Vann Center staff and student advisors host an all-day letter-writing effort in the Student Union on behalf of individuals in foreign countries imprisoned or threatened for their work in human-rights advocacy.
+Vann Center staff and student advisers host an all-day letter-writing effort in the College Union on behalf of individuals in foreign countries imprisoned or threatened for their work in human-rights advocacy.

 November 16, 2009

 The Vann Center for Ethics is formally dedicated in a series of events (see photos), including a ceremony honoring donors Lee and Jim Vann '50, and a discussion of ethics and sports with NFL Commissioner Roger Goodell, moderated by Vann Center Director Dave Perry and co-sponsored by the William H. Terry Scholars Program.
 A podcast of the discussion is available.